 - If I decide against this treatment, what are my other options?

 “The tools we have today give us incredible results.
-They are highly effective and highly safe,” said Dr. Andrew Blauvelt, president and investigator, Oregon Medical Research Center of Portland, Oregon.
+They are highly effective and highly safe,” says Andrew Blauvelt, M.D., president and investigator, Oregon Medical Research Center of Portland, Oregon.
 “I call it a revolution.”

 This may be a revolution, but here’s something that hasn’t changed: Adhering to your treatment or treatments.
 For example, if you have to administer your own shot, don’t put it off.
 Get trained in how to do it.
 Do you tend to forget your pills?
 Use pill boxes, apps or whatever it takes to stick to your schedule.
 Topicals are messy or inconvenient?
 Develop a daily routine to work them in.

-“The new drugs offer an incredible chance to be clear without side effects,” Blauvelt said.
+“The new drugs offer an incredible chance to be clear without side effects,” Blauvelt says.
 “They’re not a cure, though.
 You have to keep taking them.”

 What you’re asking for – clear skin – might’ve been impossible years ago, but maybe not now.
 Blauvelt is an enthusiastic proponent of the new biologics, which target specific pathways of inflammation.

-“Don’t be satisfied with residual disease,” he said.
+“Don’t be satisfied with residual disease,” he says.
 “Residual disease is residual inflammation in the body!
 If you’re not clear, ask your doctor about being clear.
 You should be talking.”